-DEGREE PROGRESSION AND RE-ADMISSION TO THE PROGRAM Implemented: 6/19 Revised: 6/23
+DEGREE PROGRESSION AND RE-ADMISSION TO THE PROGRAM Implemented: 6/19

+Revised: 6/23, 5/24

-A radiologic technology student must maintain a grade of C+ or higher in each radiology major core course and a cumulative grade point average of 2.3 to progress in the program.
+A Radiologic Technology student must maintain a grade of C+ or higher in each Radiologic Technology course and a cumulative grade point average of 2.3 to progress in the program.

-A student who does not receive a C+ or higher in a RADT major course or who does not maintain a cumulative GPA of 2.3 or higher will be dismissed from the program.
+A student who does not receive a C+ or higher in a RADT course or who does not maintain a cumulative GPA of 2.3 or higher will be removed from the program.
 A student may reenter the program on a space available basis.
 A student who wishes to reenter must email the program director to develop a plan to raise the GPA to the admissions standards of a 2.85 and they may also need to update their clinical requirements for the program.
 A student may only be readmitted to the program once.

-A student who is readmitted must repeat any radiologic technology major course in which he/she has not received a grade of C+ or higher before being eligible to take the next course (s) in the degree sequence.
-A student may only retake courses in which he/she has not achieved a grade of C+ or higher, except for clinical courses.
-Students reentering the program will need to retake the clinical course for the semester that they reenter.
+A student who is readmitted must repeat any radiologic technology course in which they have not received a grade of C+ or higher before being eligible to take the next course (s) in the program sequence.
+Students reentering the program must retake the clinical course for the semester they reenter.
 This is to ensure that students keep up with their clinical skills.
 Course repetition is allowed on a seat available basis only.
-Students may wish to audit classes that they have already taken to ensure that the knowledge base is retained.
+Students may wish to audit classes they have taken to ensure the knowledge base is retained.

-RADIOLOGIC TECHNOLOGY PROGRAM DUE PROCESS/ STUDENT GRIEVANCE PROCEDURES Implemented: 6/19 Revised: 6/20, 6/23
+RADIOLOGIC TECHNOLOGY PROGRAM DUE PROCESS/ STUDENT GRIEVANCE PROCEDURES Implemented: 6/19 Revised: 6/20, 6/23,5/24

 Grievances can be identified as academic and non-academic.
 Academic grievances pertain to grades within Radiologic Technology courses.
-These can be a difference of opinion between a student and a program faculty member about clinical and didactic grading as well as aspects that affect grading such as attendance, clinical disciplinary action, instructional quality, and situations where the student believes he or she is being treated unfairly.
+These can be a difference of opinion between a student and a program faculty member about clinical and didactic grading as well as aspects that affect grading such as attendance, clinical disciplinary action, instructional quality, and situations where the student believes they are being treated unfairly.
 Non-Academic Grievances within Radiologic Technology can be a difference of opinion or dispute between a student and a program instructor, hospital administrator, clinical department staff member, or another student pertaining to the interpretation and/or application of the policies and procedures, unrelated to clinical and classroom management of the program.
 Examples of this may be a difference of opinion between the student and a clinical preceptor on the interpretation of the Appearance Code policy.